 Not Just an Artist, but also an inventor

-This next adventure falls in the region of Tuscany, not in the city Florence although it was commissioned from Florence, so we are throwing it into the mix.
+This next "adventure" falls in the region of Tuscany, not in the city of Florence, the plans were commissioned from Florence, so we decided to throw it into the mix.

-9. Leonardo da Vinci had visualized and designed many projects involving the Arno and the potential for Florence to have its own seaport.
+9. Leonardo da Vinci had visualized and designed many projects involving the Arno, searching for ways that Florence could have its own seaport.
 Finally, in July 1504, it seemed that he would have the opportunity to make this pipe dream come true when Machiavelli and the Republic gave him a complex hydraulic-military project.

-The objective was for a dam to divert the Arno in order to finally put to rest the rebellious Pisa and to conquer their very own seaport.
-Unfortunately for Leonardo, the engineer who was supposed to be following his designs took one too many shortcuts, compound that with extremely bad weather, and the project was a disaster.
+The objective was to build a dam to divert the Arno in order to finally put to rest the rebellious town of Pisa and to conquer their very own seaport.
+Unfortunately for Leonardo, the contractor who was supposed to be following his designs took one too many shortcuts, compound that with extremely bad weather, and the project was a disaster.

 If they had succeeded, da Vinci and Machiavelli would have transformed Florence into a major world power!

 10. One of the last documented activities we have of Leonardo da Vinci in Florence and Tuscany is actually just up the hill from Florence in the town of Fiesole.
-Leonardo da Vinci and his assistant Tommaso Masini set out to prove that man was capable of flight.
-In the Codex on the Flight of Birds, Leonardo makes notes that Massini was the pilot of the machine.
-But it appears many of the details can not be confirmed and we are left with anecdotes suggesting that this might have been the first flight by man, ... and that poor Tommaso suffered various broken bones in the first landing...so also the first flight incident as well.
+Leonardo and his assistant Tommaso Masini set out to prove that man was capable of flight.
+In the Codex on the Flight of Birds, Leonardo makes note that Massini was the pilot of the machine.
+But it appears many of the details can not be confirmed and we are left with anecdotes which only "suggest" that this might have been the first flight by man, ... and that poor Tommaso suffered various broken bones in the first landing...so also the first flight accident as well.